 The most comfortable, convenient, and healthy lenses are daily disposable contact lenses.
 Now more affordable as ever, these lenses provide patients with a clean sterile lens everyday, to avoid contaminants, preservatives, and minimize risks of infections.

 Patients with eye injuries often require lenses to reduce glare or require hand painted lenses to match the other good eye.
-See this patient example from Dr. Melamed's patient.
+See this patient example where Dr Melamed was able to cover an old eye injury with a cosmetic lens.